Charles Beauclerk, 15th Duke of St Albans: Election candidate

-Subsequently, as Charles Beauclerk he stood as the first-ever candidate for the Democratic Party at the 1999 Kensington and Chelsea by-election.
+Subsequently, as Charles Beauclerk, he stood as the first candidate for the Democratic Party at the 1999 Kensington and Chelsea by-election.
 Kensington and Chelsea was perceived as a very safe seat for the Conservatives.
-Beauclerk's campaign manager John Gouriet, head of the group Freedom in Action, said that "Lord Burford feels very strongly as a true patriot that the Conservative Party has failed completely to stop the revolutionary march of socialism in the last few months."
-The seat was won, as expected, by the Conservative candidate Michael Portillo.
+The founder of the party, Geoff Southall, said “I don't have a problem with what he did as a protest because the House of Lords is the last bastion of our democracy.
+I cannot go along with the hereditary principle, but the House of Lords is the only thing stopping Britain becoming an elected dictatorship.”
+Beauclerk's campaign manager John Gouriet, head of the group Freedom in Action, said that "Lord Burford feels very strongly as a true patriot that the Conservative Party has failed completely to stop the revolutionary march of socialism in the last few months.
+This has been brought to a head because of the abolition of the hereditary peers in the House of Lords without anything sensible to replace it.
+The Conservative Party failed to resist this when it had all the necessary support in the House."
+Beauclerk launched his campaign at College Gardens, Westminster.
+The seat was won, as expected, by the Conservative candidate Michael Portillo, with whom Beauclerk disagreed.
 Beauclerk received 189 votes (0.9%).